eugene-eeo/psync/blockfs/README.md

 # blockfs

 A very simple layer over hashlists and blocks.
 Manages a simple directory of blocks (2MB chunks of data+checksum) and named hashlists.
-It is a lower level library.
-Usage example for storing an external image into the system and piping the chunks into stdout:
+Usage example for storing an external image into the store, saving the checksums into a hashlist, and piping the chunks into stdout:

 ```
 import "os"